jtsextonMITRE/nccoe-tls-visibility/source/E_Build_Implementation.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The software or services used for each of the architecture components in the lab build for this reference architecture are in Table 1-1: Build Components for the Passive Decryption Using Bounded Life-time Server Keys.
+The software or services used for each of the architecture components in the lab build for this reference architecture are in the table below.

-.. table:: Table 4-1: Build Components for the Passive Decryption Using Bounded Life-time Server Keys Reference Architecture
+.. table:: Build Components for the Passive Decryption Using Bounded Life-time Server Keys Reference Architecture

    +----------------------+--------------+-------------------------------+
    | **Architecture       | **Co         | **Product Information**       |